Piroxicam (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines and foods can affect how piroxicam works.
-Tell your doctor if you are also using any of the following:
+- Some foods and medicines can affect how piroxicam works.
+Tell your doctor if you are using any of the following:

 - Diuretic (water pill)